Sitecore/Sitecore.Pathfinder/README.md

-find-references | Finds all project items that the specified project item references. find-usages | Finds all project items that references the specified project item. generate-code | Generates code from items and files in the project. generate-unittests | Generates basic unit tests for the project. help | Displays version information and a list of commands. init-atom | Creates a new Atom project. init-visualstudio | Creates a new Visual Studio project.
+find-references | Finds all project items that the specified project item references. find-usages | Finds all project items that references the specified project item. generate-code | Generates code from items and files in the project. help | Displays version information and a list of commands. init-atom | Creates a new Atom project. init-visualstudio | Creates a new Visual Studio project.